onkar7741/onkar.teststore.automation/README.md

 2. You will find Report.html.
 3. Open the file in any browser to see the reports.

 Versions used.
 Java: 17.0.1
 Selenium: 4.8.1
 Cucumber: 7.11

+Note: If registration test is failing try changing email address and login name in Register page feature file.